robertuniqid/facebook-post-and-login/README.md

 facebook-post-and-login
 =======================

-Facebook Post &amp; Login Helper
+Javascript Facebook Post &amp; Login Helper

+This is just a very basic class to Login and Post a specific message to facebook.

+It will also save the post-id and the user-id, including his accessToken.

+This script can be used to create Facebook comment Like Contests and then monitor the stats easily.

-You can checkout the index.html and use the classes to achieve what you want
+You can checkout the index.html and use the classes and see if you can achieve what you want

+Please make sure that you configure the database, the mysql file is provided in the repository.

+You can change the settings here : application/models/Database.php